Algebraic monoid structures on the affine 3-space: Introduction

-The next possible step is a classification of monoid structures on~$\AA^4$.
-At the moment, this case seems to be hard to tackle.
-As one of the obstacles, it is not known by now whether all actions of a one- or two-dimensional torus on $\AA^4$ are linearizable; see~\cite{KR04} for a survey on the linearization problem.

 This paper is organized as follows.
-In Section~\ref{prelim_sec} we collect and discuss all notions and results on algebraic monoids needed in our paper.
-In Section~\ref{reduction_sec} we present our construction of a reduction to the commutative case, which is a key ingredient in our proof of Theorem~\ref{A3_theor}.
-The proof of Theorem~\ref{A3_theor} is carried out in Section~\ref{proof_sec}.
-In Section~\ref{properties_sec} we study several algebraic properties of all monoids on~$\AA^3$ including the structure of the center and the set of idempotents.
-It turns out that the number of irreducible components of the set of idempotents equals $2^r$ where $r$ is the rank of the corresponding monoid.
-We expect that this holds for all monoids on affine spaces of arbitrary dimension.
+In Section~\ref{prelim_sec} we collect and discuss all notions and results on algebraic monoids needed in the paper.
+In Section~\ref{reduction_sec} we present the construction of a reduction to the commutative case, which is a key ingredient in the proof of Theorem~\ref{A3_theor}.
+The proof itself is carried out in Section~\ref{proof_sec}.
+In Section~\ref{properties_sec} we study various algebraic properties of all monoid structures on~$\AA^3$ including the structure of the center, set of idempotents, kernel, and existence of a zero.
+We also pose several questions on these objects for monoid structures on affine spaces of higher dimensions.
+Finally, in the Appendix, which is independent of the main part of the paper, we classify all reductive monoid structures (see their definition in Section~\ref{prelim_sec}) on affine spaces of arbitrary dimension.

+\textbf{Acknowledgement.} We thank the referee for useful comments on a previous version of this paper.